cormacguerin/lepton/README.md

 # - indexroot (will read the documents from postgres and convert them in a reverse index in the index directory (it's pretty slow))
 # - serveroot (a server that accepts queries (you can query from nodejs search endpoint))
 # these are standalone applications that will run, I have yet to create a management script to start and stop them.

-# install postgres create databases and add the schema in the server directory as postgres user
+# for example
+screen ./indexroot
+screen ./serveroot

+# SETUP DATABASE
 sudo su - postgres

+# configure the database directory.
+/usr/lib/postgresql/11/bin/initdb -D /nvme/postgresql/11/main/

+# create databases and add the schema in the server directory as postgres user
 createdb admin
 createdb index